maxkueng/chromium-net-errors/README.md

  - 100% test coverage.
  - ES6 build with `import` and `export` to allow better dead code elimination if you use a bundler that supports it.
- - Daily checks on Travis CI if error list is up-to-date.
+ - Daily checks for updates on net_error_list.h on [Travis CI](https://travis-ci.org/maxkueng/chromium-net-errors)

 ## Installation